Disturbing/geocoder-api/README.md

 ## Requirements
 Python 3.5.2+
 Ensure the port you want to run on is defined in your environment as a variable named GEOCODER\_PORT.
+Ensure the host url you want to run on is defined in your environment as a variable named GEOCODER\_HOST.
 Ensure the your Google API key is defined in your environment as a variable named GOOGLE\_API\_KEY.

 ## Usage